Cat Deeley: Career

 She hosted Fox's celebrity dating game show The Choice, which premiered on 7 June 2012 and ended on 12 July 2012 in the United States.

 In 2011, Deeley presented the series Royally Mad for BBC America, and in 2012, she presented the launch show for ITV's Soccer Aid appeal on the Friday before the Soccer Aid match.
 In June 2014, she once again presented the launch show for Soccer Aid that year.

-From 2014 until 2016, Deeley appeared as a panelist on the syndicated game show Celebrity Name Game hosted by Craig Ferguson.
+From 2014 until 2016, Deeley appeared as a panelist on the syndicated game show Celebrity Name Game, hosted by Craig Ferguson.

 In 2017, Deeley played Maskface in Ant & Dec's Saturday Night Takeaway miniseries The Missing Crown Jewels.

 On 31 May 2017, Deeley presented the game show Big Star Little Star, based on the British game show Big Star's Little Star, for the USA Network in the United States.

 In October 2017, Deeley began presenting the talent contest Sing: Ultimate A Cappella for Sky One in the United Kingdom.

 In 2018, Deeley appeared on The Final Table Season 1 Episode 3, as a guest judge.

-A reunion show for SMTV Live, where Deeley and Ant and Dec went back to where the original show was filmed and producers rebuilt the old set.
+Deeley took part in a reunion show for SMTV Live, in which Deeley and Ant and Dec went back to where the original show was filmed, and producers rebuilt the old set.
 It aired on 26 December 2020 as The Story of SM:TV Live.

 In January 2021, Deeley made her BBC Radio 2 debut sitting in on The Saturday Show.
-She has regularly provided cover, sitting in for presenters including Steve Wright and Rylan Clark.
+She has regularly provided cover, sitting in for presenters including Rylan Clark.

-She reunited with her Chums cast mates Ant and Dec for a television special on the fifth episode of series seventeen of Ant and Dec's Saturday Night Takeaway on 20 March 2021 which reenacts and picks up the cliffhanger from the wedding episode 20 years ago.
+She reunited with her Chums cast mates Ant and Dec for a television special on the fifth episode of series seventeen of Ant and Dec's Saturday Night Takeaway on 20 March 2021, which reenacts and picks up the cliffhanger from the wedding episode 20 years ago.

 In April 2021, Deeley presented Lorraine as a guest host over the Easter holidays, joining again for the May spring bank holiday broadcast.

 Deeley's first book, a picture book for children titled The Joy in You, was published by Random House on 15 September 2020.
-It is co-written with Laura Baker and illustrated by Rosie Butcher.
+It was co-written with Laura Baker and illustrated by Rosie Butcher.
 A Kirkus review of the book concluded "The message is wholehearted and positive, but the cloying execution doesn't stand out."

 As an actress, Deeley appeared as herself in the sixth episode of Life's Too Short.
 She also appeared in the second episode of House of Lies as herself in January 2012.
 Her breakthrough as a lead actress came in the 2015 Hulu TV series Deadbeat, playing a celebrity medium named Camomile White.
-Also in 2015, Deeley voiced a version of herself in an episode of The Simpsons entitled "Waiting for Duffman".
+Deeley voiced a version of herself in a 2015 episode of The Simpsons entitled "Waiting for Duffman".